Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Preliminaries on orbifold sheaves, Chern classes and stability

 \subsubsection{Slope and stability}

+Having thus far established the definitions of orbi-sheaves and Chern classes, we can now define a notion of orbifold stability.

-In this last short paragraph, one defines the notion of stability for orbi-sheaves. \begin{defi}[Slope of orbi-sheaves] Let $X$ be a normal projective variety and $D$ a $\Q$-effective divisor with an orbi-structure $\mathcal C$ in codimension one.
+\begin{defin}[Slope of orbi-sheaves] Let $X$ be a normal projective variety and $D$ a $\Q$-effective divisor with an orbi-structure $\mathcal C$ in codimension one.
 Given an orbi-sheaf $\F_{\mathcal C}$ we define its slope $\mu_{P}(\F_{\mathcal C})$ with respect to a nef divisor $P$ on $X$ by